plone/plone.distribution/docs/usage/code-examples.md

 ### Get all registered distributions

-Return a list of all distributions using {meth}`api.distribution.get_distributions`.
+Return a list of all distributions using the method {meth}`api.distribution.get_distributions`.

 ```python
 from plone.distribution.api import distribution as dist_api